About Dennis Debbaudt

 He has also presented at conferences sponsored by the Autism Society of America and its chapter organizations, Autism Network International, National Autism Association, Organization for Autism Research, Autism One, Autism Ontario, Autism Yukon, MAAP Services, Grand Valley State University, Florida Atlantic University's Center for Autism and Related Disabilities (CARD), Emergency Preparedness and Persons with Disabilities conference at the University of South Florida, Harvard University, SouthWest Autism Network Center for Development and Disability at University of New Mexico, Arc of New Mexico, Arc of North Carolina, Missouri Department of Mental Health, Penn State National Autism Symposium, Kansas Autism Conference, Autism-Europe (UK), International Association for Healthcare Safety & Security, Disabilities Trust (UK) Autism Research Unit University of Sunderland (UK) and many more.

-Dennis has trained with NYPD's Emergency Services Unit, consulted and contributed to the Chicago Police Department's autism training block, is a cited Autism & Emergency Preparedness Subject Matter Resource at the Department of Homeland Security web site Lessons Learned Information Sharing, has consulted to ABC News 20/20 for a segment on autism and false confession, and is an advisor to the Autism Society of America, MAAP Services for Autism and Asperger Spectrum, the National Autism Association and Project Lifesaver International.
+Dennis has trained with NYPD's Emergency Services Unit, consulted and contributed to the Chicago Police Department's autism training block, is a cited Autism & Emergency Preparedness Subject Matter Resource at the Department of Homeland Security web site Lessons Learned Information Sharing, has consulted to ABC News 20/20 for a segment on autism and false confession, and is an advisor to the Autism Society of America, MAAP Services for Autism and Asperger Spectrum, the National Autism Association and Project Lifesaver International (edit by Constance Harp).
 He is a Constituency Board member for Florida Atlantic University's Center for Autism and Related Disabilities.
 Dennis was recently featured in a New York Times report on autism and law enforcement and is a member of the International Law Enforcement Trainers and Educators Association.

 Dennis resides in Port Saint Lucie, Florida with his wife, Gay, and son, Brad.